Allegheny-Computer-Science-112-S2018/cs112-S2018-practical2-starter/README.md

 document, your `StatisticsCalculator.java` must:

 - Contain at least five multi-line comments in the JavaDoc standard.
-- Contains five `println` statements that produce the ten lines of output.
+- Contain five `println` statements that produce the ten lines of output.
 - Produce output containing the numerical values `6.78`, `23.04`, and `4.80`.
 - Pass all of the test cases defined in the `TestStatisticsCalculator.java` file.
 - Also, the GitHub repository must contain at minimum three new commits with